seanbradley/ada-nft/README.md

-# HOW TO RUN A CARDANO NODE AND MINT A CARDANO NFT
+# CARDANO: RUN A NODE AND MINT AN NFT

 ### Work In Progress